-Note: Districts that opened after the 2011-12 school year are not included.
-"Special Education" school districts have at least 37 percent special education students.
+Note: Districts that opened after the 2012-13 school year and districts without PEIMS financial data are not included.
 "Very small" K-12 school districts have no more than 125 students.
 "Very large" K-12 districts have more than 50,000 students.
-Alternative Education Accountability (AEA) school districts have fewer than 30 percent special education students and serve both elementary and secondary grade levels.
+Alternative Education Accountability (AEA) school districts are not residential treatment facilities and serve both elementary and secondary grade levels.

 Source: TXSmartSchools.